Barry French (scientist)

 (John) Barry French, born August 22, 1931, is a Canadian scientist and entrepreneur.
-He received his PhD in Chemical Engineering from the University of Toronto in 1961.
+He received his PhD in chemical engineering from the University of Toronto in 1961.
 He is a Fellow of the Royal Society of Canada and a Fellow of the Canadian Academy of Engineering.
 French was appointed a Member of the Order of Canada in 2007 and is co-founder of SCIEX, a mass spectrometer company now owned by Danaher Corporation.

 Research

-Barry French became full professor at the University of Toronto Institute of Aerospace Studies (UTIAS) in 1968, and served as Associate Director from 1974 - 1982.
-He was half-time Dean of the University of Toronto School of Graduate Studies from 1982-1985.
+French became full professor at the University of Toronto Institute of Aerospace Studies (UTIAS) in 1968, and served as associate director from 1974 to 1982.
+He was half-time dean of the University of Toronto School of Graduate Studies from 1982 to 1985.
 French's early research interests were in the field of molecular beams, rarefied gas dynamics and space simulation.
 He developed a hypersonic beam space simulator at UTIAS.
 In 1969 he was asked by NASA to collaborate with Alfred O. C. Nier at the University of Minnesota by making his apparatus available to test the Upper Atmosphere Mass Spectrometer that Nier was developing for the Viking Mars mission planned for 1976.
 The ability of this apparatus to produce hypersonic Mach 15 beams, half the speed of the Mars entry, allowed the mass spectrometer to be tested and calibrated properly.
 His work on molecular beams and gaseous ion sources lead to his interest in atmospheric pressure ion sources coupled to mass spectrometry.

-Over his career Dr. French has received more than a dozen patents and authored over 60 scientific papers.
+Over his career French has received more than a dozen patents and authored over 60 scientific papers.